how-to

 • Interact with basic dApps

-From Breezing’s perspective this difference is immediately visible.
+From Breezing’s perspective, this difference is immediately visible.

-Good courses use real transaction flows, force you to document assumptions, and teach how to explain decisions to auditors and regulators.
+Good courses use real transaction flows, force you to document assumptions, and teach you how to explain decisions to auditors and regulators.

-Recommended options include
+Recommended options include:

 The goal is not certificates.
 It is defensible thinking.

-High signal communities focus on treasury operations, reporting challenges, audit readiness, tax interpretation, and tooling or process design.
+High-signal communities focus on treasury operations, reporting challenges, audit readiness, tax interpretation, and tooling or process design.

-Examples include
+Examples include:

 Events matter if you use them correctly.